 No, you were here for the music-related definition.
-Unless you weren't, and are actually looking for a single line summing up a show idea to present to the producers—see High Concept
+Unless you weren't, and are actually looking for a single line summing up a show idea to present to the producers—see High Concept for that.

 Pitch is how high or low a sound is.
 Sound travels in waves, and the waves have a characteristic frequency, that is, how many times a second the same wave pattern passes through a single point in space.
 That's measured in hertz (Hz), or cycles per second.
 The higher the frequency, the higher the sound.